Updated

 Tab Autocomplete

-Cursor’s Tab feature runs on the Supermaven engine with sub-100ms response times — fast enough that suggestions appear before you’ve consciously decided to look for them.
+Cursor’s Tab feature runs on a fast in-house completion model with very low latency — fast enough that suggestions appear before you’ve consciously decided to look for them.
 Unlike standard autocomplete that fills in one line, Tab predicts multi-line edits with full awareness of your project’s patterns, variable naming conventions, and file structure.
 It also handles auto-imports automatically.

 In practice, this feels less like autocomplete and more like a pair programmer who has memorized your entire codebase.